 Also of interest is that Lone Pine has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Lone Pine citizens is a little higher than the average for US cities and towns: 21.91% of adults in Lone Pine have at least a bachelor's degree.
+The population of Lone Pine overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lone Pine, 21.91% have at least a bachelor's degree.

 Lone Pine is an extremely ethnically-diverse town.
 The people who call Lone Pine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lone Pine residents report their race to be White, followed by Native American.
 Lone Pine also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 34.54% of the town’s residents.
 Important ancestries of people in Lone Pine include German, Danish, English, Irish, and Scottish.